open-component-model/ocm-controller/docs/architecture.md

 #### Component Version Controller

 The Component Version controller reconciles component versions from an OCI repository by fetching the component descriptor and any referenced component descriptors.
 The component version controller will also verify signatures for all the public keys provided.
 The Component Version controller does not fetch any resources other than component descriptors.
 It is used by downstream controllers to access component descriptors and to attest the validity of component signatures.
+Downstream controllers can lookup a component descriptor via the status field of the component version resource.

 ```mermaid
 sequenceDiagram